lokissue/Data-Analysis-Project-Portfolio/Project 4 - Disaster Response Pipeline/README.md

 * app/templates/~.html: HTML pages for the web app.
 * run.py: Start the Python server for the web app and prepare visualizations.

-The app is now deployed on heroku at this [link](https://disaster-response-app184.herokuapp.com/)

 Example message to classify: "Help, Fire!"